 Windows Task Manager Summary View

-To do this, right-click on your Windows taskbar and select Task Manager to open it.
+To use the Windows 10 Task Manager as a widget, right-click on your Windows taskbar and select Task Manager to open it.
 Open Performance tab.

 Accordingly, the Task Manager will get converted into a small widget, displaying utilization for that resource – in this case, the CPU.